tdewolff/minify/README.md

 - merge concatenated strings
 - rewrite numbers (binary, octal, decimal, hexadecimal) to shorter representations

+Options:

+- `KeepVarNames` keeps variable names as they are and omits shortening variable names
+- `Precision` number of significant digits to preserve for numbers, `0` means no trimming

 ### Comparison with other tools

 Performance is measured with `time [command]` ran 10 times and selecting the fastest one, on a Thinkpad T460 (i5-6300U quad-core 2.4GHz running Arch Linux) using Go 1.15.